JetBrains/intellij-sdk-docs/topics/tutorials/build_system/gradle_prerequisites.md

 Please note that it is impossible to change the `<id>` of a published plugin without losing automatic updates for existing installations.

 ## Adding Gradle Support to an Existing DevKit-Based IntelliJ Platform Plugin

+ > See [Revamping Plugins #3 – Migrating from DevKit to the Gradle build system](https://blog.jetbrains.com/platform/2021/12/migrating-from-devkit-to-the-gradle-build-system/) blog post for a step-by-step walk-through.
+ >
+ {type="tip"}

 Converting a [DevKit-based](using_dev_kit.md) plugin project to a Gradle-based plugin project can be done using the New Project Wizard to create a Gradle-based project around the existing DevKit-based project:
 * Ensure the directory containing the DevKit-based IntelliJ Platform plugin project can be fully recovered if necessary.
 * Delete all the artifacts of the DevKit-based project: